NTheuws/linorobot2_software/README.md

     ros2 launch linorobot2_viz robot_model.launch.py

 ## Quickstart
 All commands below are to be run on the robot computer unless you're running a simulation or rviz2 to visualize the robot remotely from the host machine.
 SLAM and Navigation launch files are the same for both real and simulated robots in Gazebo.
+Additionally, if you've got a connection set up between the robot computer and the host machine, you can run the commands on the robot computer through the host machine.

 ### 1. Booting up the robot